NivaldoFarias/NivaldoFarias/README.md

 ## 📌 &nbsp;`$ whoami`

-🦄 A Software Engineer and a Deep-rooted D&D Nerd.
+🦄 A Software Engineer and a deep-rooted D&D Nerd.

 ## ✨ &nbsp;Spotlight